New Student Advising & Registration

 It is always helpful to have alternative classes in case this happens.
 Be flexible with course selection and class times.
 Remember this is your first semester and you will have plenty of time to take your needed courses.

-Contact an advisor representing the new program of study they wish to pursue.
+Complete the Application Update Form.
 New students are encouraged to do this before attending student orientation.

 EKU offers course credit for students who have taken Advanced Placement, International Baccalaureate, or College Level Examination Program exams.
 For information, click here or email email@example.com.